Danny Boy (rapper): 2019–present: The Outsiders House museum and current works

+On November 1 of that year, the institution installed a plaque commemorating in a scene Rumble Fish (1983), another film directed by Coppola based on a Hinton novel shot in Tulsa, in the alley south of 5th Street between Main Street and Boston Avenue.

 In 2021, separately from The Delta Bravo Urban Exploration Team and The Outsiders House museum, O'Connor acted in the suspense film Ida Red.
 That same year he was a prominent interviewee in Soleil Moon Frye's documentary Kid 90.

 On June 3, 2022, O'Connor released a photography exhibit named We saw the same sunset at Mother Road Market.
 It shows the photos of a thousand sunset taken from the same window on the thirteenth floor of the Mayo Hotel.
 O'Connor said, “This exhibit is my love letter to Tulsa, when I moved from L.A. to Tulsa five years ago, I was awestruck by Tulsa’s sunsets.
 I love the idea that we all share the same sunset regardless of our differences, bringing us a step closer to each other.”
 On June 10, the short documentary Old House New Home, where O'Connor is credited as an executive producer, premiered at the DeadCENTER Film Festival, where it won the best Okie short award.
 The documentary is about O'Connor's effort to preserve the house from The Outsiders.
 At the same festival the thriller film Out for Exile premiered.
 In it O'Connor plays a role.

-In October 2022, O'Connor with The Outsiders House Museum published the book The Outsiders ‘Rare and Unseen’, which contains 148 photos by David Burnett who was the set's photographer.
+In October, O'Connor with The Outsiders House Museum published the book The Outsiders ‘Rare and Unseen’, which contains 148 photos by David Burnett who was the set's photographer.
 O'Connor said: “We originally got the first lot of photos and then [Burnett] said there may be more.
 They found the rougher photos, and for me, that’s where the rubber meets the road because they’re unpolished, their guard’s down, they’re not posing".

-In 2023, John Swab's thriller Little Dixie was released.
-In it O'Connor acts.
+In 2023, O'Connor acted in two John Swab's films Little Dixie, and One Day as Lion.
+On April 14 of that year, as part of a 40th anniversary celebration of the release of The Outsiders, O'Connor installed a plaque commemorating the film which was installed at the Admiral Twin drive-In where a scene was shot.